-All of the Trustee Directors have completed, or made good progress in completing, The Pensions Regulator's on-line trustee toolkit.
+All of the Trustee Directors have completed The Pensions Regulator's online trustee toolkit.
 New Trustee Directors are required to complete the toolkit within six months of becoming a Trustee Director.
-Trustee Directors must review the toolkit on an on-going basis to ensure their knowledge remains up to date.
+Trustee Directors must review the toolkit on an ongoing basis to ensure their knowledge remains up to date.